amon-ra/django-shop-skel/README.md

 First install python and virtualenv.
 We use system site packages to prevent massive compilation on production servers, so first install important packages:

-- install Mysql, Sqlite, Postgres, Pillow, gunicorn and PIP.
+- install Mysql, Sqlite, Postgres, Pillow, gunicorn, werkzeug and pytz and PIP.

 In debian: